linuss/django-anymail/docs/sending/templates.rst

         from_email="marketing@example.com",
         to=["Wile E. <wile@example.com>", "rr@example.com"])
     message.template_id = "after_sale_followup_offer"  # use this ESP stored template
-    message.template_data = {  # per-recipient data to merge into the template
+    message.merge_data = {  # per-recipient data to merge into the template
         'wile@example.com': {'NAME': "Wile E.",
                              'OFFER': "15% off anvils"},
         'rr@example.com':   {'NAME': "Mr. Runner"},
     }
-    message.template_global_data = {  # merge data for all recipients
+    message.merge_global_data = {  # merge data for all recipients
         'PARTNER': "Acme, Inc.",
         'OFFER': "5% off any Acme product",  # a default if OFFER missing for recipient }
     message.send()

-Setting :attr:`~AnymailMessage.template_id` uses a template stored at your ESP to provide the message body and subject.
+The message's :attr:`~AnymailMessage.template_id` identifies a template stored at your ESP which provides the message body and subject.
 (Assuming the ESP supports those features.)

-Setting :attr:`~AnymailMessage.template_data` lets Anymail know it should use the ESP's :ref:`batch sending <batch-send>` feature to deliver separate, individually-customized messages to each address on the "to" list.
+The message's :attr:`~AnymailMessage.merge_data` supplies the per-recipient data to substitute for merge fields in your template.
+Setting this attribute also lets Anymail know it should use the ESP's :ref:`batch sending <batch-send>` feature to deliver separate, individually-customized messages to each address on the "to" list.
 (Again, assuming your ESP supports that.)